ex-nihil/poe-query/README.md

 # TODOs
  - add all the specification yaml files
- - JSON serialization
+ - translations
- - Object creation (lang)
+ - tests!
- - Comma operation (lang)
+ - refactor
- - Filter based on actual values (lang)
+    - reduce amount of copying of data
- - Nested objects
+    - optional multithreading (HDD vs SSD)
- - Lists + different data types
+    - lazy loading of DatFiles?